Geography of Yukon: Environmental issues

-Global warming is affecting the north more than other parts of the world and Yukon is no exception.
+Climate change is affecting the north more than other parts of the world and Yukon is no exception.
 While residents might welcome warmer temperatures, the ultimate effects are not known.
 Higher temperatures would mean more evaporation and drying out an already dry climate, resulting in more forest fires and reducing the biological productivity of boreal forests, whose growth is limited more by lack of moisture than temperature.
 Also glaciers are likely to melt, and permafrost likely to thaw.

 Yukon is also the recipient of airborne pollutants from other parts of the world, especially persistent organic pollutants.
 Consumption of the liver of certain wild animals and fish is no longer recommended because of these.

 Locally, mine reclamation and dealing with mine tailings that cause acid mine drainage left over from mine closures is a major problem and is likely to cost hundreds of millions of dollars to clean up.

 In an effort to encourage natural resource exploration, the previous (2002–2011) Yukon Party government led by Dennis Fentie has suspended the application of the Protected Areas Strategy (established by a previous Yukon New Democratic Party government) and has indicated its intention of not creating additional protected areas or parks.

 The Gwichʼin people of Old Crow are dependent on the Porcupine caribou herd for food and clothing, as are others in the Yukon.
 The Porcupine caribou herd migrates to the coastal plain in the Arctic National Wildlife Refuge (ANWR) in Alaska to give birth.
 That herd may be seriously threatened by oil-drilling in the ANWR.